RetroPie/RetroPie-Setup/README.md

 sudo raspi-config
 ```

-First of all, make sure that your APT repositories are up-to-date and that Git and the dialog package are installed:
+To run the RetroPie Setup Script make sure that your APT repositories are up-to-date and that Git and the dialog package are installed:

 ```shell
 sudo apt-get update